JaideepBiswas2003/The-Eigen-Valley/README.md

 Math: Custom implementation of Perlin Noise and Gradient Kernels.

-🚀 How to Run
+How to Run

-Option 1: Live Version

-Visit the GitHub Pages link provided at the top of this Readme.

-Option 2: Local Execution
+Local Execution:

 Clone this repository.